aistabci/abci-docs/en/docs/abci-cloudstorage/default-sub-group.md

 Finally, move the cloud storage accounts from the default-sub-group subgroup to the new subgroup.
 Here we will move account aaa00000.1 to the read-only group and aaa00001.1 to the write-only group.

-First, we will remove the account from the default-sub-group subgroup.
+To move the account, first remove the account from the default-sub-group subgroup.
 To remove an account from a subgroup, use the `aws iam remove-user-from-group` command.

 ```